Benefits in Case of a Temporary Disability

 - An increase in amount in case of a delay of disability payments.

-- Possibility of resolution for any disagreement that may arise between the claims administrator and you over whether work caused your injury or illness, the type of medical treatment to be received, and whether you may be entitled to permanent disability benefits.
+- The possibility of resolution for any disagreement that may arise between the claims administrator and you over whether work caused your injury or illness, the type of medical treatment to be received, and whether you may be entitled to permanent disability benefits.

 If you have an issue with your temporary disability benefits, you need to let others know about this.
 You can speak to your employer or get in touch with the claims administrator to try and resolve the concern.
 Mistakes or a misunderstanding can occur at times, but it is possible to resolve them in most cases by discussing this situation with the claims administrator.
 In case this does not help, you may try the following steps: